How many foods starting with L have you ever tried? 10? 20?… And you think that’s all? Believe me, the list is longer than you could’ve imagined!

 However, they can also be consumed by humans since they are nutrient-packed with proteins, carbohydrates, copper, iron, magnesium, and zinc.
 Legume is also a decent meat substitute.

 Lemon is a citrus fruit from the Southern part of Asia.
 It looks like a small rugby ball with yellow, thick skin and an acidic, tart juice inside.
-Its intense flavor makes lemon a popular flavoring component in both sweet and savory dishes, even in beverages.
+Its intense flavor makes lemon a popular flavoring component in both savory and sweet dishes, like desserts with lemon, or you can find them in beverages.

 Besides, lemon is packed with antioxidants and vitamin C. Therefore, it can help drinkers avoid kidney stones, anemia, reduce cancer risk, and even enhance the ingesting process.
 People on a diet can squeeze half a lemon into a glass of warm water and drink it to reduce weight.

 Lentils are seeds with shapes like the lens, a majority of them are from India and Canada.
-They have various colors like red, green, or yellow.
+Different kinds of lentils will have various colors like red, green, or yellow.

 Since lentils are great sources of plant-based protein and nutrition, plenty of vegetarians choose these seeds to replace meat.
 They can be used to make soup or salad.
 Quite a lot of people also make lentils into patties for vegetarian burgers.

-When it comes to making salad, lettuce is a must.
-There are a variety of lettuce leaves: Some can be tightly packed, some are loose and wavy.
-Even the flavor varies largely as well, from watery and bland to intense bitter, or a bit hot.
+When it comes to making salads, lettuce is a must.
+There are a variety of lettuce leaves: Some can be tightly packed, while some are loose and wavy.
+The flavor also varies largely, from watery and bland to intense bitter or a bit hot.

-Lettuce is also a treasure of vitamins with vitamin C, A, K in it.
+And since these lettuce varieties have various storage methods as well, you should learn them in advance.
+Lettuce is also a treasure of vitamins with vitamin C, A, and K in it.
 You can even find phosphate and magnesium too.

 Lime is a small, green version of lemon.
 If lemon looks like a small rugby ball, then lime is a tiny green soccer ball.
 It has a strong sour flavor, same as lemon, but a bit sweeter and more acidic.